Privacy Policy

 Communications

-- Support tickets and customer service inquiries
+- Support tickets and Member service inquiries

 - Feedback and survey responses

-- Email correspondence with our team
+- Email correspondence with the Association team

 - Training session participation and questions